 Generally, the Home Office does not interview every single Tier 1 entrepreneur application.
 However the Home Office reserves the right to contact an applicant to ask further questions regarding their application.
 The invitation for an interview by itself is neither a good thing nor a bad thing.
 The applicants will be asked questions about the business plan, source of funds, market research and other aspects of the application

-At Reiss Edwards, out team of Tier 1 Entrepreneur lawyers have a strong background in business as well as individual immigration.
+At Reiss Edwards, out team of experienced immigration solicitors has a strong background in business as well as individual immigration.
 We can advise you on all aspect of your application from entry clearance up until your Indefinite leave to remain application as a Tier 1 migrant.
 Contact us today for a free consultation on 02037442797 or drop us an email on email@example.com

 Investing over 2 million pounds is defintely not a routine decision.
 We had to make sure that the Tier 1 investor immigration lawyers that we'd be picking has to be one of the best within the Tier 1 investor category.
 We contacted Reiss Edwards and they were able to get us not only the Tier 1 investor visa but also suggested profitable investment portfolios in addition to what we already had in mind.